official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 200 Minute McDonald to Ricketts, 11 March 2002, ‘Iraq’.

-71

-Executive Summary518.
-In addition, the tendency to refer in public statements only to Iraq’s “weapons of mass destruction” without addressing their nature (the type of warhead and whether they were battlefield or strategic weapons systems) or how they might be used (as a last resort against invading military forces or as a weapon of terror to threaten civilian
+518. In addition, the tendency to refer in public statements only to Iraq’s “weapons of mass destruction” without addressing their nature (the type of warhead and whether they were battlefield or strategic weapons systems) or how they might be used (as a last resort against invading military forces or as a weapon of terror to threaten civilian